cosmosvschaos/library_system/README.md

 ### Step 3: Review Plans, Signatures, and Descriptions with Teammates in Club Session

-During the club session, go over the plans, formats of the tables(database) function signatures, and descriptions with your teammates.
+During the club session, go over the flowchart, formats of the tables(database), function signatures, and descriptions with your teammates.
 This ensures everyone is on the same page and understands their tasks.
 Encourage discussions and suggestions for improvements at this stage to prevent issues later in the project timeline.